 I’m not bitter because of bad experiences or anything, it’s just that one thing I’ve learned in my (almost) 25 years, it’s that you really can’t force fun or romance on a specific day.
 What you can get, with even just a little bit of effort, are experiences.

-Last year, Tom and I spent Valentine’s Day exploring the Tombolo in Sainte-Marie and eating ice cream.
+Last year, my partner and I spent Valentine’s Day exploring the Tombolo in Sainte-Marie and eating ice cream.
 It wasn’t romantic in the traditional sense of the word, but I had a nice time and it was a memorable experience because I hadn’t been there before and we had fun.
-For my birthday, Tom took me on a boat tour around the coast of Martinique to see dolphins and migrating whales, as well as snorkelling in Bellefontaine.
+For my birthday, he took me on a boat tour around the coast of Martinique to see dolphins and migrating whales, as well as snorkelling in Bellefontaine.

 Okay, that was actually pretty awesome – how ever could I top that this year?!